rust-lang/rust/raii.md

 }
 ```

-because after we deallocate the `box`'s ptr in SuperBox's destructor, Rust will
+After we deallocate the `box`'s ptr in SuperBox's destructor, Rust will
 happily proceed to tell the box to Drop itself and everything will blow up with
 use-after-frees and double-frees.